 The cinematic video follows a little boy who observes how her mother “discovers her wings” after taking a course at the university thus learning “how to fly”.
 It runs only 1 minute but what a minute it is.
 If you dig deeper, you will see that it’s not the first time the Arizona capital’s university went down the awesome ad road, they have been steadily doing that for several years now.

-We would just add that from the marketing perspective, we would absolutely love if other colleges would turn to cinematic approaches in their ads.
+We would just add that from the marketing perspective, we would absolutely love if other colleges would turn to cinematic approaches in their college ads.
 This University of Phoenix’s ad can be a great learning and inspiring point.

 3. Caltech’s “Break Through: Infinite Possibilities”